 Celebrate St. Patrick’s Day with These Easy Crafts and Activities

-Saint Patrick’s Day is this week, and we want to help you get ready for the holiday with some fun and educational crafts.
-Today, we’re sharing our picks for the top seven easy Saint Patrick’s Day crafts your kids will love.
+Saint Patrick’s Day is March 17, and we want to help you get ready for the holiday with some fun and educational crafts.
+Today, we’re sharing our picks for the top 10 easy Saint Patrick’s Day crafts your kids will love.

 This activity doubles as a fun science experiment, and it’s so easy.
 With household ingredients you probably already have on hand, you can actually pour a rainbow in a jar.
 Cool, huh?!

 How can you find a four-leaf clover or the end of the rainbow without the help of a leprechaun?
 This craft is an easy and cheap way to bring the holiday to “life.”

 Green Play Dough